civiform/docs/README.md

-# docs
+# CiviForm documentation

-host documentation and site contents in a single distinct GitHub repo names 'docs'
+Welcome to the documentation for [CiviForm](https://github.com/seattle-uat/civiform).